-Android Basics: Check Your Phone for USB On-The-Go Support to Connect Flash Drives, Control DSLRs & More
+How To: Check Your Phone for USB OTG Support to Connect Flash Drives, Control DSLRs & More

 Starting with version 6.0 Marshmallow, Android now supports fingerprint scanners natively.
 This change has effectively opened the floodgates, and now almost every flagship Android device includes a fingerprint scanner out of the box.